How To Dehydrate Pumpkin: Make Pumpkin Dog Treats, Pumpkin Spice

 As an Amazon Associate, I earn commission from qualifying purchases.
 The price you pay does not increaseRead disclosure here.

-You can add spices to raw pumpkin before dehydrating it to add flavor.
-While you can dehydrate raw pumpkin "as is," adding a bit of seasoning before dehydrating enhances the flavor depending on the intended use, i.e. a "sweet" or "savory" outcome.
+Add spices to raw pumpkin before dehydrating it to add flavor.
+While you can dehydrate raw pumpkin "as is," adding a bit of seasoning enhances the flavor depending on the intended use, i.e. a "sweet" or "savory" outcome.

 DO NOT add any spices